 February 15, 2014: Deadline for letter of affiliation from a U.S. institution

 March 1, 2014: Final online application deadline at NOON (12pm), consisting of a 14 page application form with CV, writing sample, three recommendation letters, transcripts, etc

 March 18, 2014: 10 minute interview in English at the Commission for Educational Exchange in Brussels

 Late-March 2014: Applicants notified by e-mail

-Mid-June 2014: Pre-departure meeting at U.S. Embassy and reception with the U.S. Ambassador
+Mid-June 2014: Pre-departure meeting at the U.S. Embassy and reception with the U.S. Ambassador

 August 2014-March 2015: Departures to the U.S.

 The Fulbright application process is now entirely online; applications and supplemental materials mailed or e-mailed to the Commission will not be considered.
 Complete Fulbright post-doctoral award applications consist of:

 - 3-5 page single-spaced project statement